codygman/codygman.github.io/_posts/2013-05-21-my-first-post.md

 - [Angular.js](http://angularjs.org) (Most of my javascript work will probably be in angular)

 I've spent far too much time on this and I don't even know if anyone will see it!
 I think that covers things for now.
-I'll be submitting posts which seem interesting/helpful to (HackerNews)[http://news.ycombinator.com] for discussion in the future.
+I'll be submitting posts which seem interesting/helpful to [Hacker News](https://news.ycombinator.com/) for discussion in the future.
 Submitting this one seems too 'promotioney' and adds no value imo.